melis-wallet/melis-cm-client/ASSETS-LICENSE.md

 g. use the Licensed Material to create promotional materials, images, artwork, videos.

 h. use the Licensed Material to misrepresent yourself, or your products, applications, services, promotional materials as Melis srl or any of its services or products.

-i. use the Licensed Material to create a web site, web application, mobile application, desktop application, other than for your exclusive personal use.